The Disneyland Paris Half Marathon is run at Disneyland Paris every September.

-- If you’re worried about coming last, don’t be – it’s a big field so chances of that are limited – but the person who does come last normally gets extra special treatment in a Disney race.
+- If you’re worried about coming last, don’t be – it’s a big field (and since that first race the numbers have increased) so chances of that are limited – but the person who does come last normally gets extra special treatment in a Disney race.

 - Costumes are encouraged – that means you can run in a skirt, full princess outfit (so long as it doesn’t drag on the ground) – or in my case, normal kit with an added running tiara.

 - You get to own a running tiara – which comes in handy for parties too.

 - They open entries super far in advance which means heaps of time to train, even if you’re not running very far right now – although do train, I’m making it sound easy here, but it is still 13 miles.